Starting Your First Dictation on Android

 Can I use Flow offline?

 No. An internet connection is required for transcription.
-Without connectivity, dictation will fail and your audio is saved in the app.
+If transcription fails for any reason (including no network), your audio is saved in the app and you can retry it from your transcript history later.

 My transcription failed — what happened?